-The Eurail Group provides rail passes for travel all over Europe, for one, two, four or twenty-eight countries, at a much lower cost than buying individual tickets.
-It’s the classic, romantic image we hold in our minds of cruising smoothly through the constantly-evolving countryside, chatting with passengers from all over the world between one beautiful city and the next, that makes train travel a must do in Europe.
-Have breakfast in London, dinner in Paris and wake up the next day in Amsterdam, or even Switzerland!
+The Eurail Group provides rail passes for travel all over Europe, for one, two, four, or twenty-eight countries, at a much lower cost than buying individual tickets.
+It’s the classic, romantic image we hold in our minds of cruising smoothly through the constantly-evolving countryside, chatting with passengers from all over the world between one beautiful city and the next, that makes train travel a must-do in Europe.
+Have breakfast in London, dinner in Paris, and wake up the next day in Amsterdam, or even Switzerland!

 3. Surf in the south of France

-Many of us have watched surfers from the beach as the glide down the face of a wave before pulling into a steep turn to face the giant, chasing the sweet spot while being pursued by the breaking water behind them.
+Many of us have watched surfers from the beach as they glide down the face of a wave before pulling into a steep turn to face the giant, chasing the sweet spot while being pursued by the breaking water behind them.
 We’ve all sat there and thought, ‘I wish I could do that!’

-The south of France has always been one of the world’s greatest surf destinations, with beautiful locations like Biarritz, Capbreton and most notably, Hossegor all in easy reach.
+The south of France has always been one of the world’s greatest surf destinations, with beautiful locations like Biarritz, Capbreton, and most notably, Hossegor all in easy reach.
 There’s a very good reason that many international surf competitions are held in this region; it offers some of the best surf in the world.
-On top of that, unlike many other surf breaks, you have all the benefits of first-world facilities, amazing food, fine wine, great nightlife and plenty of alternative activities for days when the waves forget to show up.
+On top of that, unlike many other surf breaks, you have all the benefits of first-world facilities, amazing food, fine wine, great nightlife, and plenty of alternative activities for days when the waves forget to show up.
 There’s no shortage of other water sports options, but if you want a break from the salt, head for one of the local vineyards for a bit of education and culture.
 There’s no shortage of cheap hostels, and the party scene is full and flowing in the peak season.